larslnde/larslnde/README.md

-- 👋 Hi, I’m @larslnde
+- 👋 Hi, I’m Lars.
-- 👀 I’m interested in Web and mobile development.
+- 👀 I’m interested in Web and Mobile development.
 - 🌱 I’m currently a Junior Full Stack Engineer working with React/JavaScript/AWS & various other technologies.

 <!---